0

 FAQs

 If you want the broadest talent pool and predictable long-term support, pick React (often with Next.js).
-React remains the most-used front-end framework in this 2025 survey (≈44.7% of respondents), which directly translates to easier hiring and ramp-up.
+React remains the most-used front-end framework in the latest available 2025 survey data (≈44.7% of respondents), which usually translates to easier hiring and faster ramp-up.

 What is the best UI framework for a small MVP?